 The HS Olympias is a ship of a kind.
 Build in 1987, the craft conforms to ancient standards and is currently commissioned by the Hellenic Navy of Greece.

 Greece has a long and proud naval tradition.
 They were a collection of city states that colonized the Mediterranean and united the known world on the decks of their galleys.
 Their ships explored, fought wars, and traded in goods and science.
-Faced with invasion from a hugely superior force, Greek oracles said that ‘Zeus, the all seeing, grants that the wooden wall only shall not fail’ — and through a long and bloody war, it was the only one that didn’t.
+Faced with invasion from a hugely superior force (yep it was the Persians), Greek oracles said that ‘Zeus, the all-seeing, grants that the wooden wall only shall not fail’ — and through a long and bloody war, it was the only one that didn’t.

 The navy is a central cultural pin for Greece — and nothing screams Greek-navy louder than the bronze-headed, painted-eyes trireme.
 So they set about to create this awesome piece of experimental archaeology at work.